 You’ve spent long hours building your company, and your community has played a role in your success.
-Is it time to think about giving back – not only because you think it’s the right thing to do, but also for all the great things that can happen as a result?
+Is it time to think about giving back through corporate community involvement– not only because you think it’s the right thing to do, but also for all the great things that can happen as a result?

 Companies that put their values into action through corporate giving and volunteerism see increased employee engagement, greater brand visibility and higher employee retention, according to a report by the Boston College Center for Corporate Citizenship.